 Anyway, even though you were not thrilled about the idea of going to shopping malls, have in mind that they are like small towns here and that the city is proud of „the shopping experience“ you will hardly get anywhere else.

-It is more than surprising when you realize that Dubai with its two million inhabitants, stretching for few dozens kilometers along the coast, has so many shopping malls!
+You are more than surprised when you realize that Dubai with its two million inhabitants, stretching for few dozens of kilometers along the coast, has so many shopping malls!

 One of the world’s largest shopping centers is right here – Dubai Mall.
-It is home to some 1,200 stores, the so called Fashion Avenue, dozens of cafes and restaurants with all the cuisines you can think of, special gold souk with over 220 jewelry outlets, luxury hotel, huge screen cinema.
+It is home to some 1,200 stores, the so-called Fashion Avenue, dozens of cafes and restaurants with all the cuisines you can think of, a special gold souk with over 220 jewelry outlets, a luxury hotel, huge screen cinema.

 There is also a huge fountain, going up for four floors, with sculptures of men diving in.
 Kids are going to be thrilled by theme park SEGA Republic or KidZania.
 Here, you will find Olympic sized ice skating rink, but also an enormous aquarium that displays over 33,000 tropical fish.
 Although in the middle of the shopping mall, one can go scuba diving with sharks and rays.

 „Its location may be a little unusual – in the middle of Dubai Mall – but that’s Dubai for you“, says the guide book I have carried around with me.

 It’s not just Dubai Mall that it’s famous for its „cooling down possibilities“.
 There is another „shopping experience“ in Emirates’ Center – a genuine ski resort.

 But, other shopping malls do not fall behind.
 There is the Time Square Center with a large chamber made of ice, or hiking and climbing area.
 Or Mirdif City Center where you will get a simulation of skydiving.
 Wafi Center was built as a replica of an Egyptian temple.